-This notice solicits applications for Institutes for K-12 Educators that will take place in 2022.
+This notice solicits applications for Institutes for Higher Education Faculty that will take place in 2022.

-NEH-funded institutes are professional development programs that convene K-12 educators from across the nation in order to deepen and enrich their understanding of a variety of topics in the humanities and enrich their capacity for effective scholarship and teaching.
+NEH-funded institutes are professional development programs that convene higher education faculty from across the nation in order to deepen and enrich their understanding of significant topics in the humanities and enrich their capacity for effective scholarship and teaching.